kitnil/guix-artwork/website/posts/guixdays-arm-hacking.md

      `(("gcc:lib" ,gcc "lib")))))
 ```

-Approaching the end of the check phase we soon ran into another error, there
+Approaching the end of the `check` phase we soon ran into another error, there
 was an unpatched `/bin/sh` somewhere in the source code which was generated
 during the check phase.
 Based on the build logs we were able to track down
 approximately where the code should be, so we downloaded the source `tar xf
 $(guix build --source binutils)` and started looking.
 There were many obvious
 `/bin/sh` calls which we cross-referenced with the build logs and the
-'patch-source-shebangs phase, and this left us with some code in
+`patch-source-shebangs` phase, and this left us with some code in
 `gold/Makefile.in`, which by default is not included in the
-'patch-source-shebangs and would need to be fixed manually.
+`patch-source-shebangs` and would need to be fixed manually.

 ```scheme
 (define-public binutils-gold